Advocacy

 Baylor University, Texas

-Baylor University is partnered with Prison Entrepreneurship Program (PEP), where three of the eight board members are Baylor alumni.
-Since its inception, 3,300 inmates have graduated from the program.
+Baylor University is partnered with the Prison Entrepreneurship Program (PEP), where two board members are Baylor alumni.
+Since its inception, over 3,300 inmates have graduated from the program.

 Bethel University, Minnesota